hellices/openapi-aggregator-operator/README.md

 ### Components

-1. **Controller**:
+1. **OpenAPIAggregator Controller**:
+   - Watches for `OpenAPIAggregator` custom resources.
+   - Based on the `watchNamespaces` field, lists and watches `Services` in the specified namespace(s).
+   - Filters services based on the `swaggerAnnotation`.
+   - Collects metadata (path, port, allowed methods) from service annotations or uses defaults from the `OpenAPIAggregator` spec.
+   - Creates/Updates a `ConfigMap` named `openapi-specs` in the same namespace as the `OpenAPIAggregator` CR.
+This ConfigMap contains the JSON representation of the discovered API endpoints, keyed by `namespace.serviceName`.

+2. **SwaggerServer Controller**:
-   - Watches for services with OpenAPI annotations
+   - Watches for `SwaggerServer` custom resources.
-   - Collects service metadata and OpenAPI spec URLs
-   - Updates status every 10 seconds
+   - Deploys a `Deployment` and `Service` for a Swagger UI application (e.g., `ghcr.io/hellices/openapi-multi-swagger:latest`).
+   - Configures the Swagger UI deployment to load API specifications from the `openapi-specs` ConfigMap created by an `OpenAPIAggregator` in the same namespace.
+   - Manages the lifecycle of the Swagger UI deployment and service.

-2. **Swagger UI Server**:
+3. **Swagger UI Server (Pod)**:
-   - Serves unified Swagger UI interface
+   - Serves a unified Swagger UI interface.
-   - Fetches OpenAPI specs in real-time
-   - Provides API selection and documentation
-   - Acts as a proxy for all API requests, enhancing security by preventing direct access to services
+   - Loads API definitions from the mounted `openapi-specs` ConfigMap.
+   - Allows users to browse and interact with the aggregated APIs.
+   - API requests are typically proxied by the Swagger UI itself or made directly from the browser, depending on the Swagger UI implementation.

-### Request Flow
+### Request Flow (Simplified)

-1. User accesses Swagger UI and selects an API endpoint
-2. API request is sent to the Swagger UI Server
-3. Server proxies the request to the target service
+1.  **Discovery**: `OpenAPIAggregator` controller discovers services with the specified annotation in the configured `watchNamespaces`.
+2.  **Aggregation**: It writes the API details (URL, path, etc.) into the `openapi-specs` ConfigMap in its own namespace.
+3.  **Deployment**: `SwaggerServer` controller deploys a Swagger UI pod, mounting the `openapi-specs` ConfigMap.
-4. Response is returned through the proxy to Swagger UI
+4.  **UI Access**: User accesses the Swagger UI service.

-This proxy architecture provides several benefits:
-- Enhanced security by preventing direct access to services
-- Consistent request routing and handling
-- Ability to add request/response transformations
-- Centralized access control and monitoring
+5.  **Spec Loading**: Swagger UI reads the API list from the `openapi-specs` ConfigMap.
+6.  **Interaction**: User selects an API; Swagger UI displays its documentation and allows interaction.

+This setup decouples API discovery/aggregation from the UI presentation.
+The `OpenAPIAggregator` focuses on finding and preparing API specs, while the `SwaggerServer` focuses on presenting them.

 ### Project Structure

 ```
 .
-├── api/             # API definitions and generated code
+├── api/             # API definitions (CRDs for OpenAPIAggregator, SwaggerServer)
-├── cmd/             # Main application entry point
+├── cmd/             # Main application entry point for the operator manager
 ├── config/          # Kubernetes manifests and kustomize configs
+│   ├── crd/         # CRD definitions
+│   ├── default/     # Default kustomize overlays
+│   ├── manager/     # Manager (operator) deployment manifests
+│   ├── rbac/        # RBAC configurations (Roles, RoleBindings, ClusterRoles)
+│   └── samples/     # Sample CRs for OpenAPIAggregator and SwaggerServer
 ├── internal/        # Internal packages
-│   └── controller/  # Operator controller logic
+│   └── controller/  # Operator controller logic for both CRDs
-└── pkg/
+└── pkg/             # Shared packages (version, etc.)
-    ├── swagger/     # Swagger UI server implementation
+# Removed pkg/swagger as the Swagger UI is now a separate Docker image
-    └── version/     # Version information
 ```

 ## Development Guide